Research

 Research directions

-Electrocatalysis in non-aqueous solvents
+Electrocatalysis in non-aqueous media

 Electrode stability and degradation